Minor Field Studies (MFS)

 • You have not previously received an MFS scholarship.

-• You have never started research-level education.
+• You have never started doctoral education.

 How to apply

 • The field study must be related to Sweden’s development cooperation or humanitarian aid.
-Development cooperation is long-term support for the development of other countries.
-Humanitarian aid is emergency support in crisis situations.
-Read more here: Start page | The Swedish International Development Cooperation Agency | SIDA External link.
+Development cooperation is long-term support for the development of other countries, while humanitarian aid is emergency support in crisis situations.
+Read more here: Start page | The Swedish International Development Cooperation Agency | SIDA External link..

-Assessment and Notification
+Assessment and notification

 Your application will be assessed based on the following criteria:

-More Information
+More information

 Read more about Minor Field Studies.
 External link, opens in new window.